desmarais-patrick/notes-api-server-nodejs/DEV-NOTES.md

    - Maybe a document database isn't the way then!
  - Is an ID relevant?

+**Version API**
+@Router

+ - To be able to do updates on the client and server
+ - To remember to be retro-compatible

 ## Checklist

  - API documentation at the root (welcomeController)